Last Updated –

 When you buy shares of a REIT, you own a portion of its real estate assets.
 A share of the income generated from that investment is regularly paid back to you as a shareholder in the form of stock, property, or cash dividends.

-REIT Investing: What are its Similarities and Differences from Other Investments?
+REIT Investing: What are its similarities & differences from other investments?

 |Investment Types||Similarities to REIT Investing||Differences from REIT Investing|